DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/loki.md

   strategy: scalable

   values:
-    global:
-      # -- Create Loki config for all sub-charts.
-      # Uses data within 'global.config' value
-      createGlobalConfig: true
-      # -- Secret which Pods will consume for config.
-      # Only use if 'global.createGlobalConfig' is true.
-      # Default: "loki-config"
-      existingSecretForConfig: "loki-config"

-    loki-simple-scalable:
     # Configuration for the write node(s)
     write:
       # -- Number of replicas for the write
       replicas: 2
     # Configuration for the read node(s)
     read:
       # -- Number of replicas for the read
       replicas: 2
 ```

 ### UI